Transmission line: Heaviside condition

+then waves travel down the transmission line without dispersion distortion.

 Input impedance of transmission line

 The characteristic impedance $Z_0$ of a transmission line is the ratio of the amplitude of a single voltage wave to its current wave.
 Since most transmission lines also have a reflected wave, the characteristic impedance is generally not the impedance that is measured on the line.